g-a-v-i-n/unnamednyc/readme.md

 ### Adjustments
-- [ ] no link on email
+- [x] no link on email

 ### Bugs
-- [ ] gallery removes z-index
+- [x] gallery removes z-index
-- [ ] make menu height smaller so it doesn't cover top of image gallery
+- [x] make menu height smaller so it doesn't cover top of image gallery
 - [ ] header appears of the righthand vertical scrollbar
-- [ ] gallery can go beyond last item index = 2
+- [x] gallery can go beyond last item index = 2
-- [ ] logo does not appear on project pages
+- [x] logo does not appear on project pages

 ### Tests
 - [ ] add page
 - [ ] edit page

 ### Outstanding Items
+- [ ] equipment list UI could be better for long lists
+- [ ]